Change doesn't have to be dramatic to be real

 Quiet Act

-A small practice for returning to yourself in the midst of frustration.
+A small practice for loosening the hard edge of certainty.

 Try this: